blogpocket/sustie/README.md

-# Susty 🌍
+# Blogpocket Sustie 🌍

 Hello.
+I'm a super-lightweight theme called `Blogpocket Sustie` and I'm the little brother of the Susty WordPress theme.
-I'm a super-lightweight theme called `Susty`.
-I have been built to demonstrate how small a WordPress site can be (just 6KB of data transfer, or 7 with Yoast!).
+Just as my older brother was created to demonstrate how small a WordPress site can be, I come to show that anyone can design their own theme with Gutenberg.

-**Note:** I am an experiment in minimalism, which means that the aim of this theme is to provide _just enough_ code to power the interface of [Susty WP](https://sustywp.com).
-It is therefore not recommended that you just go ahead and activate for your production blog or website without making some adjustments first.
+**Note:** I am an experiment of minimalism and demonstration of what you can build only with Gutenberg blocks, without coding anything.
+The purpose of this topic is to provide a code - sufficiently sufficient - to power the Sustie interface.
+You can watch the demo on [WebPremium Online] (https://webpremium.online).
+Therefore, as in Susty, it is not recommended that you continue and activate your blog or production website without first making some adjustments.

-The goals of this theme are outlined in a blog post entitled, [Delivering WordPress in 7KB](https://blog.jacklenox.com/2018/06/04/delivering-wordpress-in-7kb/).
+More information about the installation, configuration, adjustments and objectives of this topic in the blog of https://webpremium.online.